INSTRUMENT PLUGINS / EFFECT PLUGINS / CHANNEL SETTINGS

 - Reset plugin when FL Studio resets - When selected the plugin state is reset when FL Studio resets (on transport start/stop).
 This control allows you to individually disable/enable 'Reset Plugins on Transport' for a specific plugin.

-- Use fixed size buffers - This option can be useful in fixing rendering errors such as glitching and or timing issues.
+- Use fixed size buffers - This option can be useful in fixing rendering errors (glitching / timing issues) or crashes.
 FL Studio shares data with plugins using variable sized chunks of data (buffers).
-Some plugins require fixed sized buffers (the VST spec allows hosts to use variable size buffers, but no-one cares about specifications it seems, so we provide this format since FL Studio uses variable sized buffers).
+Some plugins require fixed sized buffers.
+While the VST specification allows hosts to use variable size buffers, some people don't care about specifications, so we provide this format since FL Studio uses variable sized buffers.
 If the additional options are both off (see below) the fixed buffer size option uses 2 ms. The disadvantage is that fixed size buffering can introduce an extra delay, depending on the audio buffer size selected in the Audio settings (F10).
 This delay is doubled for effects plugins.
 However, in some cases this setting may fix unwanted rendering delays and/or audio glitches caused by some plugins.
 Options:

 These two options are only to be used if the default 2 ms 'Fixed sized buffers' does not work.
 In general, both these options should be off.